Grow in God

 “Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

-Here, Paul was telling Timothy, studying God’s word is an important piece to your growth in Christ.
+Here, Paul told Timothy, studying God’s word is an essential piece to your growth in Christ.
 We need to know the word of God.
-As a young Christian we should have a desire to know what the word says.
+As young Christians, we should desire to know what the word says.
 Coming to the house of God to listen to God’s word is one way to grow.
-When we go to church, we sing and worship, and the other part is hearing the message, or the word of God.
-I remember as a young person listening to the God’s word was the hardest part of the service because it meant I had to sit still.
-I loved the singing, the testimonies, and the prayer but when it came to the preaching there was not a lot of interaction.
-But I learned as I became older that the message was actually the most important part of the service.
+When we go to church, we sing and worship, and the other part is hearing the message or the Word of God.
+As a young person, listening to God’s Word was the most challenging part of the service because it meant I had to sit still!
+I loved the singing, testimonies, and prayer, but there was not a lot of interaction when it came to the preaching.
+As I became older, I learned that the message was the most important part of the service.
 The message is where I was learning how to grow in Christ.
 I was learning how to keep out those things that would try to destroy my relationship with Christ.
 There is a reason why God wants us to come to his house to worship him and listen to the message.
-God knows as humans we need to hear the word to help us grow in him.
-Attend your congregations church services whenever the opportunity presents itself.
-Do not neglect coming to the house of God if possible.
+God knows as humans; we need to hear the word to help us grow in Him.
+Attend your congregation’s church services whenever the opportunity presents itself.
+Do not neglect to come to the house of God if possible.
 Make it a plan in your life to attend.
-This is an important piece that will help us to grow more in God.
+Attendance to the house of God is an important piece that will help you grow in God.

 “23 Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;)

 24 And let us consider one another to provoke unto love and to good works:

 25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”